typelevel/cats-effect/site/src/main/tut/datatypes/io.md

    `flatMap` chains get short-circuited (`IO` implementing the algebra of `MonadError`)
-3. can be canceled, but note this capability relies on the user to provide cancelation logic
+3. can be canceled, but note this capability relies on the user to provide cancellation logic

 Effects described via this abstraction are not evaluated until the "end of the world", which is to say, when one of the "unsafe" methods